 I’m Attorney Jim Mangraviti.
 I’m here with Attorney Steve Babitsky from SEAK, and we’re going to talk today about preparing for your expert witness deposition.
 Steve, why is it so important for an expert witness to diligently prepare for his or her deposition?

 Steve Babitsky: Nowadays 97% of all cases are settled prior to trial.
-So realistically, the main ways that people testify now are at deposition.
+So realistically, the main ways that expert witnesses testify are at deposition.
 And at deposition, the expert very often has something more at stake than the lawyer.
-The lawyer has many cases he or she can win or lose, but the expert only has one reputation, and if they mess up at the deposition, the word will get out to other lawyers.
+The lawyer has many cases he or she can win or lose, but the expert witness only has one reputation, and if they mess up at the deposition, the word will get out to other lawyers.
 And the worst case scenario, if it’s a videotape deposition, the next thing you know, it will be on YouTube.

 Jim Mangraviti: Well, let’s take the flipside of that.
 What can happen to an expert if an expert witness does really well and nails the deposition as opposed to tanking it?

 Steve Babitsky: Very often you will see an expert that does well in a deposition, many times there are many attorneys there.
 There might be five or six different attorneys.
 At the end of a deposition, traditionally what happens is all of the attorneys go up to the expert and will take his or her business card and put it in their briefcase.
 And the reason is very simple, they’re impressed by the expert’s performance at the deposition, and they may hire them in the future.
-So for an expert, if you talk about marketing, the best possible marketing for an expert witness is excelling at their deposition.
+So for an expert, if you talk about marketing, the best possible marketing for an expert is excelling during their expert witness deposition.

 If it’s an hour, or two, or three, or four hour videotape deposition, that almost can be an infomercial for those expert witnesses.